-We organise events with our partner organisations in order to bring people together to share knowledge and ideas.
+We organise events in order to bring people together to share knowledge and ideas.

 Campfires and Science: Wild DNA